 The internal audit program encompasses all key areas of refinery operations including environmental protection, radiation safety, occupational health and safety and quality management.
 The audits include assessment of both conformance and legal compliance.
-The most recent corporate SHEQ audit was conducted in 2022 with the next scheduled for 2024.
-Third-party audits and internal assessments were also completed in 2023.
+The most recent corporate SHEQ audit was conducted in 2024.
+Third-party audits and internal assessments were also completed in 2024.

-A 2023 audit summary is provided to the CNSC under separate confidential correspondence.
+A 2024 audit summary is provided to the CNSC under separate confidential correspondence.

-The performance of the facility in 2023 demonstrates that Cameco is qualified to carry out the activities permitted under the Licence.
+The performance of the facility in 2024 demonstrates that Cameco is qualified to carry out the activities permitted under the Licence.
 All activities on the defined site in the licence are subject to the Nuclear Safety and Control Act (NSCA).
 Cameco is committed to take all reasonable precautions to protect the environment and the health and safety of employees and the public, to maintain the security of the facility and the nuclear substances associated with the facility, and the necessary measures to facilitate Canada's compliance with international safeguards obligations.